simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 hledger check ordereddates payees  # basic + two other checks
 ```

+If you are an Emacs user, you can also configure flycheck-hledger to run these checks,
+providing instant feedback as you edit the journal.

 Here are the checks currently available:

 ### Basic checks